SC extends deadline for AAP to vacate headquarters office till August 10 - The Statesman

 Advertisement

-The political office of AAP is located on a plot allotted to the Delhi High Court for the purpose of expanding the district judiciary.
+The bench allowed an application by the AAP seeking an extension of time till August 10.

+Earlier, the Supreme Court had given AAP the deadline of June 15.

-The AAP, however, argued in the court that it was allotted to the party long before it was allocated for the expansion of the High Court’s infrastructure.
+The AAP headquarter in Delhi was originally allotted to the Delhi High Court for the expansion of its infrastructure.

-Calling it an encroachment of the land allocated to the High Court, a bench headed by Chief Justice of India DY Chandrachud held that the AAP was not a lawful occupant of the land after 2017.
+Earlier, the AAP had told the top court the said plot had been allotted to it in 2015 and it was earmarked for Delhi High Court only subsequently in 2020.
+The AAP had also said that since it was having a national party status now, it was entitled to a plot in Central Delhi at par with other national parties.

-The top court, however, permitted the AAP to apply to the Land and Development Office of the Government of India for allotment of the alternate land in accordance with the law in the meantime.
+The top court had directed the AAP to approach the Centre’s Land and Development Office (L&DO) for the allocation of suitable land for its offices.

 Advertisement